TheresaLui/SelfHelpContent_v2/articles/problemscopingques.wvd.azuremonitorwvd/problemscoping-azuremonitorwvd.md

           "text": "Issue description."
         },
         {
-          "text": "Name of the session host or virtual machine(s)."
+          "text": "Name of the session host or virtual machines" }
-        }
       ]
     },